All Products

 • Step 5: Use network diagnostic tools.

 • In the DSW instance, run telnet <EIP> <port> to test port connectivity.
-Install telnet first if it is not available.
+You may need to install telnet first if it is not installed.

 Yes.
-A stopped pay-as-you-go DSW instance stops incurring charges.
-However, the associated NAT Gateway and EIP are independent resources and continue to be billed until deleted.
+A pay-as-you-go DSW instance stops incurring charges when it is stopped.
+However, the associated NAT Gateway and EIP are independent resources and will continue to be billed until deleted.
+Be sure to delete them manually to save costs.

 Q: Can one EIP map to multiple ports?

-• Region mismatch.
-Verify that the region selected in the top-left corner of the DSW page matches the region of your VPC or NAT Gateway.
-DSW only supports VPCs and NAT Gateways in the same region.
+• The most common reason is a region mismatch.
+Check that the current region selected in the upper-left corner of the DSW page is the same as the region of your VPC or NAT Gateway.
+DSW instances can only use VPCs and NAT Gateways from the same region.

-• Stale list.
-If you just created the VPC or NAT Gateway, wait for resource creation to complete, then click the refresh icon image on the DSW configuration page to reload the list.
+• The dropdown list has not updated.
+If you just created the VPC or NAT Gateway, wait for the resource creation to complete, and then click the refresh icon image on the DSW configuration page to reload the list.